Brokerages

 Default Behavior

 The default brokerage model is the DefaultBrokerageModel, but LEAN has many other brokerage models you can use in your algorithms.
-To check the security level models the DefaultBrokerageModel assigns to securities in your algorithm, see the following pages:
+For more information about the DefaultBrokerageModel, see QuantConnect Paper Trading.

 Modeled Properties